KevinBjones/Hyper-V/README.md

    - `C:\Hyper-V\iso` → put ISO files here
    - *(Optional)* `C:\Hyper-V\Disks` and `C:\Hyper-V\VM` → you can set Hyper-V to store disks and VM files here so everything is in one place

-7. Access the Powershell Universal dashboard at http://localhost:5000/Hyperv/ (or http://[yourip]:5000/Hyperv/ if hosting elsewhere)

 ---